mavidser/hugo-rocinante/README.md

 # Rocinante theme for Hugo

 Rocinante is a minimal and lightweight theme for hugo.
+It has minimal non-essential components, and supports normal blog posts and photoblogs.

 [Here][1] are some opinions used in building a theme.
 In short, extremely minimal footprint (under 5kB) with good contrast for accessibility.

 ######  [Demo link](https://sidverma.io/hugo-rocinante/)

-Rocinante is a simple responsive blog theme with minimal non-essential components.
-It supports normal blog posts and photoblogs.

 ![Rocinante Screenshot 1](https://raw.githubusercontent.com/mavidser/hugo-rocinante/master/images/tn.png)